mdsufz/StandEnA/README.md

 ### Step 1 Compiling Protein sequences for the custom database from NCBI, KEGG and other databases

 This step is necessary to extend the scope of proteins that Prokka uses by default to annotate genomes.
-For that, prepare a list of synonyms for all enzymes of interest and download them from NCBI.
+For that, prepare a list of synonyms for all enzymes of interest to be downloaded from NCBI.
 This database will be called custom database (custom_db.faa) in later steps.

 #### Step 1.1 Using KEGG API to retrieve enzyme synonym names